ShailaviK/pokedex/README.md

    ```sh
    npm run dev
    ```
-4. Open the application in your browser at `http://localhost:3000`

 ## 🔗 API Integration
 This project fetches data from the **PokéAPI** to retrieve Pokémon details.
 Example API call: